prebid/Prebid.js/dev-docs/show-prebid-ads-on-amp-pages.md

 {: .alert.alert-danger :}
 Don't forget to add the required arrays at the end of the function showing the ad networks used and the domains allowed to load this file in an iFrame.
 You **must** add all `amp-ad` types on page to the `draw3p` array, even if they are not being used with Prebid demand.

-For an example showing how `draw3p` is used, see [this AMP test](https://dfp-amp-testing-1185.appspot.com/amp_tests/dfp-3p-iframe.html).

 For more information about `draw3p`, see:

 + [Its implementation](https://github.com/ampproject/amphtml/blob/e5501a30adf15c8fef049729f5e0e3137dbb18ca/3p/integration.js#L252)